TFF 3. Lig: 2015–16 season

-In 2015–16 season league is played with 57 teams in three groups, 18 in each.
-6 teams relegated from 2012–13 TFF Second League: Çanakkale Dardanelspor, Gaziosmanpaşaspor, Çankırıspor, Eyüpspor, İstanbul Güngörenspor and Bozüyükspor.
+In 2015–16 season league was played with 57 teams in three groups, 19 in each.
+Six teams relegated from 2012–13 TFF Second League: Çanakkale Dardanelspor, Gaziosmanpaşaspor, Çankırıspor, Eyüpspor, İstanbul Güngörenspor and Bozüyükspor.
 Nine teams promoted from 2013–14 Turkish Regional Amateur League.
 The groups were determined by casting lots on a non-regional basis.
 The winners of each group directly promotes to TFF Second League.
 In each group 2nd through 5th teams play promotion play-offs to determine second team to be promoted to TFF Second League.
 Bottom four teams in each group are relegated to Turkish Regional Amateur League.
-However, Cizrespor didn't field on second half matched due to operations against PKK terrorists in Cizre.
-For this reason, Cizrespor wasn't relegated from 3rd League.
+However, Cizre Spor did not field a team in the second half of the season due to operations against the PKK in Cizre.
+For this reason, Cizre Spor was not relegated from the 3rd League.